Gabby Eigenmann: Singing career

-After few years doing acting, Gabby ventured into a new field of interest which is singing.
+After few years doing acting, Eigenmann ventured into a new field of interest which is singing.
 While his family members marvelled the audience with their acting skills, Gabby likewise wowed the aficionados with his harmonious voice and distinct talent.
 This new venture allowed him to be recognized more as a singer than an actor.
-This was his turning point of his career after he bagged three awards: Most Promising Male Artist, Best Performance by a New Male Recording Artist and Most Promising Male Singer/Performer from different respected award giving bodies.
+This was his turning point of his career after he bagged three awards: "Most Promising Male Artist", "Best Performance by a New Male Recording Artist" and "Most Promising Male Singer/Performer" from different respected award giving bodies.

 In 1999, he was featured on singer Regine Velasquez's album R2K for the track "For the Love of You" alongside KC Montero.
 Together with Montero, they performed the song at Velasquez's R2K concert series which was held in Araneta Coliseum from April 7–8, 2000.

-In 2001, Gabby was able to justify his talents upon the release of his debut album entitled Loving under VIVA Records.
-This album is mainly of pop genre and its tracks are mostly in English.
+In 2001, Eigenmann was able to justify his talents upon the release of his debut album entitled Loving under VIVA Records.
+This album is mainly of the pop genre and its tracks are mostly in English.

 In 2006, he surprised once again his fans with his second album entitled Sa Di Kalayuan under GMA Records which was named after one of the tracks from the album that eventually became ear's favorite.
 The other track entitled Muli was also a hit and became a soundtrack of the romantic comedy series I Luv NY and theme song of the koreanovela Yellow Handkerchief, both on GMA Network.
 The album itself conveyed Gabby's nearness to the listening public.